anurag-z/Specflow_Selenium/README.md

 2. **Configure SpecRun**:
    - Change the `stopAfterFailures` attribute to `0` in the configuration file.
 This setting tells SpecRun not to stop after any failures and to continue running all tests.

----

-## Folder Structure

-Here’s an overview of the typical project structure: